 What are the benefits?

-You're likely considering a limited-service agent because you want to save a lot of money on realtor commissions — and you certainly can!
+You're likely considering a limited-service agent because you want to save money on realtor commissions — and you certainly can!

-While the price tag will vary depending on the specific agent and the services they provide, it will likely be a lot less than a full-service listing agent who charges 2.72% — the current national average commission rate for listing agents.
+While the price tag will vary depending on the specific agent and the services they provide, it will likely be a lot less than a full-service listing agent who charges 2.74% — the current national average real estate commission rate for listing agents.[2]

 On top of the savings, you may like the flexibility that comes with a la carte pricing.
 If you're a go-getter who's ready to take on more of the work to sell your home, working with an agent who offers this pricing structure could be just what you need.